 ONO Pharmaceutical and its group companies have established, and implement and maintain the Information Securities Global Policies to strictly protect and not divulge the information assets, including R&D information, external information obtained for business use, and personal information of customers/suppliers, as well as to share and utilize information properly within the group.

 The ONO Group has established the Information Security Global Policies and related regulations.
 To ensure their effectiveness, an information security management system has been established, including specific actions to be taken in the event of an information security incident.

-Overall responsibility for information security rests with the Information Security Director (Member of the Board of Directors, Executive Officer / Executive Director, Corporate Strategy & Planning).
+Overall responsibility for information security rests with the Information Security Director (Member of the Board of Directors, Senior Executive Officer / Executive Director, Corporate Strategy & Planning).
 The Information Security Director is responsible not only for formulating the group’s information security management strategy, but also for creating, revising, implementing and managing related regulations, etc., while taking into account changes in the environment surrounding ONO and the latest trends in information security-related laws and regulations.
 Under the Information Security Director, the Information System Department Manager and the Division Directors of Information Security are appointed to perform information security management duties at each division and group company.